 A refund does not mean the account has been paid in full.
 Students may receive a refund and still owe the University.
 Furthermore, account adjustments (changes to enrollment status, financial aid, additional charges, etc.) may be done after a student receives a refund.
 It is the student's responsibility to view their SIS financial account or monitor their case.edu email for notifications.
 Refer to the Past Due Balance Policy.

-Due to federally mandated guidelines on Title IV credit balance and prior term balances, the University applies current term payments to prior term charges to only non-financial aid payments (e.g. personal payments made online or mailed to CWRU).
+Due to federally mandated guidelines on federal financial aid, specifically Title IV aid, credit balance and prior term balances, the University applies current term payments to prior term charges to only non-financial aid payments (e.g. personal payments made online or mailed to CWRU).
 That means if a student or their authorized payer makes a payment online or mails a payment to CWRU, the payment can be used to pay for prior term charges or non-institutional charges (e.g. Student Medical Plan, Parking Permit, Late Penalties, One to One Membership, etc.).

 Since financial aid is disbursed to a specific term (i.e. Spring 2019 financial aid is disbursed to Spring 2019 term), the University will not use excess current term aid to pay for prior term charges.
 This ensures that students understand adjustments or charges that may appear for each term and appeals/disputes them in a timely manner.
 That means, a student with excess Spring 2019 financial aid cannot use the excess (or credit balance in the term) to pay for a prior term (i.e. Fall 2018) charges.
 The student or their authorized payer will need to make a payment (online, mailed, or in-person) for prior term charges after receiving their refund.